adieunix/express-api-mongo/README.md

 `User.js` : **get_all_users** / **get_user** / **update_user**

 `Task.js` : **get_all_tasks** / **get_task_by_id**

-### Models
-Same as route, you have to create each of models depends on controller name

 ### App.js
 Set up your controller name into **App.js**